tsackton/taelgar/Campaigns/Dunmari Frontier/Collected Stories/Jorundr's Story.md

 ### Jorundr's Story
 (as told to Kenzo in Session 65, by Hraglar)

-Jorundr's story starts east and north of here, in the Green Sea.
+Jorundr's story starts east and north of here, in the [[Green Sea]].
 He was born to some of my kind of who live underwater there -- while many of our kind dwell in the high mountains among the clouds, others dwell deep below the sea.

 Jornundr did not wish a life on the currents, following the weather of the ocean and the movement of the waters.
 The ocean is not so changeable as the storms above, and Jorundr was always a changeable person.
 More so than many of my kind, eager and impulsive.
 Sometimes he had trouble seeing the paths of the future that guide our decisions.